Dale Carpenter

-Dale Carpenter (born December 27, 1966) is an American legal commentator and Professor of Law at the SMU Dedman School of Law.
+Dale Carpenter (born December 27, 1966) is an American legal commentator and professor of law at the Southern Methodist University Dedman School of Law.
 He formerly served as the Earl R. Larson Professor of Civil Rights and Civil Liberties Law at the University of Minnesota Law School for sixteen years.
 As a professor, Carpenter specializes in constitutional law, the First Amendment, Due Process and Equal Protection clauses, sexual orientation and the law, and commercial law.

 Carpenter is a frequent speaker on issues surrounding same-sex marriage.
 Outside of traditional legal academic circles, he also wrote a regular column, "OutRight", for several gay publications across the United States.
-He is a regular contributor to the Independent Gay Forum as well as the weblog "The Volokh Conspiracy" and is regularly cited in the American media.
+He is a regular contributor to the Independent Gay Forum as well as the weblog "The Volokh Conspiracy" and is regularly cited in American mainstream media.

-Biography
+Early life and education

+Carpenter received his B.A. degree in history, magna cum laude, from Yale College in 1989.
+He received his J.D. degree, with honors, from the University of Chicago Law School in 1992.
+At the University of Chicago he was editor-in-chief of the University of Chicago Law Review.
+He received both the D. Francis Bustin Prize for excellence in legal scholarship and the John M. Olin Foundation Scholarship for Law & Economics.

+Carpenter clerked for The Honorable Edith Jones of the United States Court of Appeals for the Fifth Circuit from 1992 to 1993.
+After his clerkship, he practiced at Vinson & Elkins in Houston and at Howard, Rice, Nemerovski, Canady, Falk & Rabkin in San Francisco.
+He is a member of the state bars of Texas and California.